 Conferences.
 Is there much benefit in terms of teacher professional development by attending conferences?
 Or do teachers just confirm their own beliefs and biases?
 How can we make conferences more practical and better at informing teacher practices?
 What is the future of conferences now that virtual communication is so powerful?
 Does the role of the “parachuted in” guru still hold water?
 What about our ecological footprint – how to lessen this?

 Certification / Testing.
 Do you really need a certificate to teach English, to be good at teaching English?
 What levels of qualifications should be required by teachers in the classroom?
 Why do so few ELTers have degrees in education?
 Students – why do they need to pay so much for test results?
 Why are these test results not very reliable (look at international students entering US universities with high test scores but still having major problems in classes).
 Will tech be able to automate the testing process and better assess student competencies and fluency?
-Is there wide spread cheating in the industry – degree/certificate mills?
+Is there widespread cheating in the industry – degree/certificate mills?

 OER – Resources.
 Should teachers pay for resources to use in their classrooms?
 Why hasn’t Open Educational Resources succeeded within ELT?
 Is it right for teachers to sell their materials to other teachers?
-Are worksheets, fill in the blanks, printables actually the right approach for a language classroom?
+Are worksheets, fill-in-the-blanks, printables actually the right approach for a language classroom?
 What is the future of the textbook?
 Video – does it have a major role as a teaching resource?

 Inductivism vs Deductivism.
 Implicit vs Explicit teaching.
 Why do teachers teach like they do?
-Why is language instruction so formal, PPP and about teaching explicit language points, rules, lists, structures?
+Why is language instruction so formal, PPP / ESA and about teaching explicit language points, rules, lists, structures?
 What does SLA have to say about this?

 Online Teaching Has the pandemic changed education fundamentally or will we all return to our brick and mortar classrooms in a year or so?
-Is online synchronous teaching as effective as face to face?
+Is online synchronous teaching as effective as face-to-face?
 What is the role of blended learning and asynchronous study in the language classroom?
 Why do teachers feel so tired and why is there a general feeling that online teaching isn’t a panacea?
 Is the future of teaching a camera and monitor?

 Also published on Medium.